kubeops/fsloader/docs/reference/fsloader_run.md

 ### Options

 ```
   -h, --help                      help for run
-      --reload-cmd string   Bash script that will be run on every change of the file
+      --reload-cmd string         Command to be executed when files are modified
-      --watch-dir string    Volume location where the file will be mounted
+      --watch-dir string          Dir that contains the files to be watched
-      --watch-file string   Volume location where the file will be mounted
+      --watch-files stringSlice   Files to be watched
 ```

 ### Options inherited from parent commands